 If you have any questions regarding the program, please contact the PCard Administrator: [email protected]

 Stevens requires competitive bidding and documentation for every purchase order $10,000 and greater.
 The Procurement Department reserves the right to obtain competitive quotations regardless of dollar value whenever, in its judgment, the quotations may best serve the interest of Stevens.
 Departmental buyers should ensure advantageous pricing by soliciting bids from a minimum of three vendors.

 Non-Competitive Vendor Selection

-The Competitive Bid Process will provide comparative pricing to enable procurement staff to select the best possible purchase price for the goods and/or services requested.
+The competitive bid process provides comparative pricing.
+This will enable procurement staff, in conjunction with the department, to select goods or services that will provide the best value for Stevens.
 This should include documentation that verifies that all purchase prices are fair and reasonable.
 Documentation can be based on of previous and similar purchases, current prices lists, and vendor agreements.